pathakraul/blog/content/post/multivariate-linear-regression.md

 ### Multivariate Linear Regression

 Linear regression with multiple variables is also known as "multivariate linear regression".
-We now introduce notation for equations where we can have any number of input variables.
+Lets introduce notation for equations where we can have any number of input variables.

 {{% alert note %}}
 Note: \\(\theta^T\\) is a 1 by (n+1) matrix and not an (n+1) by 1 matrix